New Bounds for Energy Complexity of Boolean Functions: Energy Complexity and Decision Trees

-We know that any $n$ bit function $f$ can be computed by a circuit of energy at most $3n-1$ (\cref{ub:fanin-bounded}).
+Recall that any $n$ bit function $f$ can be computed by a circuit of energy at most $3n-1$ (\cref{ub:fanin-bounded}).
 In this section, we identify the property of having low depth decision trees as a sufficient condition to guarantee energy efficient circuits.
 More precisely, we show that for any Boolean function $f$, $\EC(f) \le O(\DT(f)^3) $.

 One of the challenges in constructing a Boolean circuit is to use as few negation gates as possible.
 The reason is that non-leaf negation gates always contribute to the energy since either the gate or its input will always output a $1$ on any input to the circuit.
 We achieve this in our construction via an idea inspired by the \emph{connector circuit} introduced by Markov~\cite{Mar58}.
 Before describing the construction, we need the following result (\cref{markov:spl}) which helps in controlling the number of negation gates in our construction. \begin{lemma} Let $f_0$ and $f_1$ be any two Boolean functions on $n$ variables computed by Boolean circuits $C_0$ and $C_1$ respectively.
 Fix an $i \in [n]$.
 Define $f(x) = (\neg x_i \land f_0(x) ) \lor (x_i \land f_1(x)) $.
-Then, a circuit $C$ computing $f$ can be obtained using $C_1$ and $C_2$ such that $\negs(C) = 1+\max\set{\negs(C_0), \negs(C_1)}$.\end{lemma} Note that the existence of the circuit in~\cref{markov:spl} can be shown by the result of Markov~\cite{Mar58} (see Section 10.2 of Jukna~\cite{juk12}).
-However, the construction using the result of Markov is inherently inductive and can potentially have high energy.
-Since, the Boolean function $f$ which we intent to compute is structured, we take advantage of this observation to give a construction of low energy circuit which is then used to prove the main result of this section~(\cref{energy:dt}). \begin{proof}[Proof of~\cref{markov:spl}]
+Then, a circuit $C$ computing $f$ can be obtained using $C_0$ and $C_1$ such that $\negs(C) = 1+\max\set{\negs(C_0), \negs(C_1)}$.\end{lemma} Note that the existence of the circuit in~\cref{markov:spl} can also be argued using the result of Markov~\cite{Mar58} (see Section 10.2 of Jukna~\cite{juk12}) for an arbitrary $f$.
+However, the construction obtained by directly using the result of Markov can potentially have high energy and hence is not suitable in our context.
+Since the Boolean function $f$ which we intent to compute is structured, we take advantage of this observation to adapt Markov's construction and obtain a low energy circuit (with minimal number of negation gates) in~\cref{markov:spl} which is then used to prove the main result of this section~(\cref{energy:dt}). \begin{proof}[Proof of~\cref{markov:spl}]

 We start with the circuit $A=(\neg x_i \land C_0(x)) \lor (x_i \land C_1(x))$ which uses $1+\negs(C_0)+\negs(C_1)$ negations to compute $f$.
 If one of $\negs(C_0)$ or $\negs(C_1)$ is zero, then $A$ is the required circuit.
 Otherwise, we modify this circuit in $\min\set{\negs(C_0), \negs(C_1)}$ steps where, in each step, we reduce the number of negations by $1$ such that the resulting circuit computes $f$ correctly.
 Hence the resulting circuit $C$ has $1+\negs(C_0)+\negs(C_1) - \min\set{\negs(C_0), \negs(C_1)} = 1+\max\set{\negs(C_0), \negs(C_1)} $ negations.